KaanAlper/Facial-Recognition-Attendance-System/README.md

 ## Features
 - **Real-time facial detection and recognition**
 - **MySQL database integration** for centralized attendance management
-- Class management: Easily organize students into classes
+- **Class management**: Easily organize students into classes
+- **Daily, Monthly, and Term-Based Attendance Tracking**:
+  - Attendance data is stored in MySQL, allowing schools to track records by day, month, or academic term (semester).
+  - Supports efficient queries for generating reports based on time periods or class groups.
-- Attendance logging with timestamps
+- **Attendance logging with timestamps**
-- User-friendly interface
+- **User-friendly interface**
-- Scalable and customizable
+- **Scalable and customizable**

 ## Requirements
 <details>